 An advocate for the trades with legislative relationships across the state, Ellis continues to work with ABC to keep current and incoming legislators informed about what the trades in Iowa need to succeed at the state level.
 His intention?

-“To leave a legacy of negotiations, reviews, advocacy and discussions with legislators on well-written laws in our state that can continue to promote success in the merit shop philosophy and free-enterprise business model,” he says.
-His hope is that craft workers, for years beyond his own time, will have the advantage of working under a system of laws that benefits the industry.
+“To leave a legacy of negotiations, reviews, advocacy and discussions with legislators on well-written laws in our state that can continue to promote success in the merit shop philosophy and free-enterprise business model,” he says. he hopes that craft workers, for years beyond his own time, will have the advantage of working under a system of laws that benefits the industry.
 To that end, he is “always working to engage the next generation of leaders with the trades, teaching them the practices of productive advocacy, fundraising and relationships with legislators to keep Iowa a pro-business state.”

-He has also obtained masters electrical and contractor licenses in six states with plans for more.
+He has also obtained master’s electrical and contractor licenses in six states with plans for more.

 A TEAM EFFORT

 Unbelievably, somehow Ellis even finds time, outside of job- and ranch-related obligations, to stay involved with his community.
-He’s a member of the Rotary Club, coaches his daughter’s softball team and works alongside his wife to fundraise for local nonprofits that support children’s cancer research and provide aid to families dealing with the financial strain of treatments.
+He’s a member of the Rotary Club, coaches his daughter’s softball team, and works alongside his wife to fundraise for local nonprofits that support children’s cancer research and provide aid to families dealing with the financial strain of treatments.

 LOOKING TOWARD THE FUTURE

 In all his years in the industry, Ellis has always admired the dedication and craftsmanship of the most senior workers in any trade in the field.
-Many times, he’s also witnessed how the industry has worn many of them out long before it should have.
+But, many times, he’s also witnessed how the industry has worn many of them out long before it should have.
 The way to solve that issue, he believes, is by embracing rapidly evolving technology to increase safety, decrease strain on workers and make everyone’s lives less stressful and more successful.

-“I plan to continue to stay on the cutting edge of industry technologies and best practices, working with our teams to develop processes that continually relieve strain on employees in the trades—both physically and mentally,” he says.
+“I plan to stay on the cutting edge of industry technologies and best practices, working with our teams to develop processes that continually relieve strain on employees in the trades—both physically and mentally,” he says.
 “These advances will have impacts far beyond what we can even measure today, with the promise of longevity for tomorrow’s workforce and a culture that will carry beyond company borders as we collaborate with peer groups and share best practices to help everyone in our industry thrive.”